nearform/titus/docs/developers/packages/titus-backend/README.md

 npm run create:env
 ```

-This will create a `dev.env` file inside the `docker` directory.
+This will create a `.env` file inside the root directory.
 You must fill in the Auth0 environment variables with the data from your Auth0 app

 ```
 npm start